 Rhode Island's need for affordable housing development, and the lack of other sources for capital assistance, has led to the HOME and HTF programs' focus on Goal 1.
-The state CDBG program funds the STATE OF RHODE ISLAND - PROGRAM YEAR 2019 ANNUAL ACTION PLAN 24 most diverse set of priorities of any state program; bolstering efforts to develop affordable housing while previously reliable capital sources have dried up, funding the Home Repair program to provide resources to low-income households throughout the state that do not qualify for other funding, and funding crucial public facility, public service and public infrastructure needs to non-entitlement communities.
-The state's allocation priorities under the Disaster Recovery program are based directly on the needs resulting from the damage caused by the 2010 floods and Hurricane Sandy.
-A robust analysis of the needs resulting from that storm damage, and the resulting funding availability for the different efforts is available at http://ohcd.ri.gov/community-development/cdbg-dr/.
+The state CDBG program funds the most diverse set of priorities of any state program; bolstering efforts to develop affordable housing while previously reliable capital sources have dried up, funding the Home Repair program to provide resources to low-income households throughout the state that do not qualify for other funding, and funding crucial public facility, public service and public infrastructure needs to non- entitlement communities.
+The State's allocation priorities for CDBG coronavirus supplemental funds allocated under the CARES Act (CDBG-CV) are based directly on the needs related to preparing for, responding to, and preventing COVID-19.
+All CDBG-CV funds shall be made available to the public at www.ohcd.ri.gov at least five days prior to the obligation and/or distribution of any such funds.
+The State's allocation of CDBG Recovery Housing supplemental funds allocated under the SUPPORT Act is limited to addressing the housing needs of persons in recovery from substance abuse disorders.
 The funding of programs to prevent and end homelessness through ESG, state and entitlement, and HOPWA, thus each's 100% focus on Goal 2, relates to the state's Strategic Plan to End Homelessness, known as Opening Doors Rhode Island.